Available Experiences

 Are there immunization requirements to complete an RHE?

-Participating RHE hospitals may require immunization paperwork and other proof of recent vaccinations (including the COVID-19 booster series and influenza shots).
+Participating RHE hospitals may require immunization paperwork and other proof of recent vaccinations (including a recent COVID-19 vaccine and influenza shots).
 It is recommended that students plan for this accordingly in anticipation of acceptance into the program.

 Application Information

-The Rural Health Experience is available year-round based on the student and hospital availability.
+The Rural Health Experience is available year-round based on student and hospital availability, especially during winter and spring breaks of the academic year.

 Eligibility Requirements